UN Convention on the Rights of the Child

 The Convention on the Rights of the Child is an international human rights convention.
 It obliges the signatory states to respect and ensure the rights of the child guaranteed by the Convention.
 In addition, it obliges them to ensure that the national legislation corresponds to the rights confirmed by the Convention.
 Everyone below the age of 18 years is a child.

-The Ombudsman for Children is tasked with cooperating with various authorities, organisations in its field as well as other parties in order to promote the realisation of the best interest of children.
-In this work, the Ombudsman for Children promotes the realisation of the Convention on the Rights of the Child, among other things.
+The Ombudsman for Children in Finland is tasked with cooperating with various authorities, organisations in its field as well as other parties in order to promote the realisation of the best interest of children.
+In this work, the Ombudsman for Children promotes the realisation of the Convention on the Rights of the Child.